ADGEfficiency/org/readme.md

 My simple bash based task manager.

-Projects are managed by `todo.txt` files that can exist anywhere.  `org` provides two functions
+Projects are managed by `todo.txt` files that can exist anywhere.  `org` provides two functions:

-- finding the `todo.txt` for a given project
+Finding the `todo.txt` for a given project

 ```bash
 $ org-find personal